ManuelePasini/slides-markdown/slides/digital_twins.md

 ### Other Research Trends

-##### ML for sharding and query optimization
+##### ML for query optimization

-- Spatial Query Optimization With Learning, VLD 2024
+- Spatial Query Optimization With Learning, VLDB 2024

 ##### Indexing